-This method works when the problem is with bits of food stuck in the pipe.
-The trick is to cover the plunger with water once you've placed it over the drain hole: this will ensure that the plunger is properly sealed in.
-Next, use a pumping action to physically dislodge the blockage.
+This method works when the problem is with bits of food stuck or gunk in the pipe.
+Ensure the water you've run into the sink covers the plunger once you've placed it over the drain hole: this will ensure that the plunger is properly sealed in.
+Next, use a gentle pumping action to physically dislodge the blockage.

 If water isn't going down at all, you may be dealing with a really stubborn blockage that will need some elbow power to dislodge (and, of course, you can't use any of the liquid solutions recommended above in this case).
 A plumber's snake is basically a long, flexible wire that will travel down the pipe, allowing you to identify where the blockage is located.
 Try twisting it regularly to make sure you're not missing any bits inside the pipe.
 Then you can dislodge it and push it down.
 We advise against using hangers or any non-plumbing wires, as they might get stuck inside the pipe, making your problem even worse.

 This is most time-consuming and labour-intensive option, but it may be the only thing that will work.
-Make sure that you turn off your water supply (there should be a red stop cock somewhere in your bathroom, or sometimes the kitchen) and line the kitchen flooring with old towels, as there is likely to be some spillage when you've unscrewed the U-bend.
 Unless you've done this before, take pictures along the way, so that you don't forget how to put it back together.
+Have a bucket ready and old towels on the floor, too.
+We'd also open a window as the U-bend can whiff a bit.
 Give the pipe a thorough clean, using rags and a bottle brush or old toothbrush to really get at any stubborn bits.
-PS.
-This is a pretty smelly job.
+Reconnect the U-bend, ensuring the seals are tight.

 Prevention is always better than cure, and kitchen sink blockages can be avoided: